rahatlou/CMP/lec21/lec21.md

 In order to interact with the notebook you must
   1. download the notebook file (ipynb)
   2. run `jupyter notebook example2.ipynb`

+To download and run a jupyter notebook locally, follow these [instructions](../misc/DownloadNotebook.md).